EmbeddedDesign/BGM111-External-Programmer/README.md

 ### Ordering Boards

-You can order these boards from OSH Park:
+You may order a set of three (3) of the PCBs for these programming boards from OSH Park for ~$5.45:

 <a href="https://oshpark.com/shared_projects/8CRzoYDR"><img src="https://a800d827b6de8403a51e-6ffc2e718631809086ea40332b2055f7.ssl.cf1.rackcdn.com/assets/badge-5b7ec47045b78aef6eb9d83b3bac6b1920de805e9a0c227658eac6e19a045b9c.png" alt="Order from OSH Park"></img></a>

-Or use the included Gerber files to have them manufactured elsewhere.
+Alternatively, feel free to use the included Gerber files to have them manufactured elsewhere.

 ### BOM